KylerKopacz/bloom-filters/README.md

 ```
 ./run.sh
 ```
-This will run the experiment multiple times with out parameters.
+This will run the experiment multiple times with our parameters.
 Outputs representing false positive rate for each iteration into the "./output/" directory.

 To run one iteration with your own arguments, type:
 ```